 The last few days have been quiet, but not uneventful.
-We are slowly getting into our daily routine, which is me dropping off Marije at work, doing some hiking/exploring or shopping/chores done and picking her up at the end of her workday.
+Marije and I are slowly getting into our daily routine, which consists of me dropping off Marije at work, doing some hiking/exploring or shopping/chores done and then picking her up at the end of her workday.

-The Newfoundland weather has been very agreeable this week and as long as you remember to keep an eye on the forecasts there is no reason to stay inside.
+This week the weather has been very agreeable and as long as you remember to keep an eye on the forecast, there is no reason to stay inside.
 We had two small ‘weather dumps’ (as they are lovingly called here) which each deposited about 15 cm of snow, so after these small storms I decided to take a few trips.

-We enjoyed the rest of Marije’s birthday at the OSC, where she shared a cake with her co-workers and I hiked up to the nearby Sugarloaf Path, this time with snowdrifts packed up to a meter high, which is getting really difficult to get through.
+We enjoyed the rest of Marije’s birthday at the OSC, where she shared a cake with her co-workers and I hiked Sugarloaf Path, this time with snowdrifts packed up to a meter high, which is getting really difficult to get through:

-I drove for an hour or so, great rock music on the car radio, and took an exit at route 70 leading to the other side of Conception Bay, to a few small towns called Brigus, Cupids, Port de Grave and Hibbs Cove.
+I drove for an hour or so with great rock music on the radio, and took an exit at route 70 leading to the other side of Conception Bay, to a few small towns called Brigus, Cupids, Port de Grave and Hibbs Cove.
 Brigus is very picturesque but unfortunately the weather was dull and the light bland so I didn’t get any good pictures.
-Oh well, at least I know how to get there now.
+At least I know how to get there now.

 The T.C.H. is a pleasure to drive, I only saw the first 100 km yesterday but it passes through a landscape filled with frozen lakes, white snowy hills and dense coniferous forests.
 You get great views coming through every corner.
-It’s a 100 kmph max highway, which is because of the twists and turns I guess, maybe also because of the bad weather and some wayward moose that is likely to wander onto the road during sunset.
+It’s a 100 km/h max highway, because of the twists and turns I guess, maybe also because of the bad weather and some wayward moose that are likely to wander onto the road at night.

 Today I had a lazy day at home.
-It turned out a great day outside (windchill of -26!) and in hindsight I should have hiked somewhere; one of these days the weather will change and I won’t have a choice but to stay in.
+It was a great day outside (windchill of -26°!) and in hindsight I should have hiked somewhere; one of these days the weather will change and I won’t have any choice but to stay in.